argoproj/argo-cd/docs/proposals/headless-argocd.md

 ### Upgrade / Downgrade Strategy

 Switching to and from Argo CD Headless does not modify any persistent data or settings.
 So upgrade/downgrade should be seamless by just applying the right manifest file.

+## Drawbacks

+* Embedding static resources into the binary increases it's size by ~20 mb.
+The image size is the same.

 ## Alternatives